Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Zhaney24/README.md

 Software Design Principles:

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
+Modularity is a fundamental design principle in software engineering aimed at creating software in a way that minimizes dependencies among the components of a system.
+This helps to localize the impact of changes, simplifies maintenance, and enhances the understandability of the system.
 Testing in Software Engineering:

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?